 King Ravine, Madison Hut, and Mount Madison

-A hike up King Ravine, below Mount Madison and Mount Adams, offers a number of options for a tour of the best the Presidentials have to offer — all possibly without visiting a summit at all.
+A hike up King Ravine, below Mount Madison and Mount Adams, offers options for a tour of the best of the Presidentials — possibly without visiting a summit at all.

 Once past these detours, it’s time to climb in earnest.
 The trail ascends over slabs and boulders.
 As you climb higher on the headwall, the rock gets smaller, with sections of the trail giving way to scree.
 As you climb, see if you can spot the RMC’s Crag Camp cabin above you on the western wall of the ravine.